rogiilima/minigames_cpp/README.md

 # C++ Game Projects – Study & Learning

 This folder contains a collection of simple games developed in **C++** as part of a learning and practice process.
-The main goal is to explore and apply programming concepts while building fun and interactive projects.
+The main objective is to explore and apply programming concepts while building fun and interactive projects.

 Each game serves as a practical exercise, covering topics such as:
 - Basic C++ syntax and structure